Charles1A/Charles1A.github.io/index.md

+# Charles
-# Charles | Data Analyst
+## - Data Analyst and Professional Researcher -
-### Helping entrepreneurs and small businesses extract maximum value from their data
+### Helping entrepreneurs and small businesses extract maximum value from their data.

 __About__
-- M.S. in Molecular Microbiology with coursework in statistics
+- M.S. in Molecular Microbiology with courses in statistics
 - Professionally experienced in data analysis
 - Author on multiple publications in scientific journals